Peripli/service-broker-proxy-k8s/charts/service-broker-proxy-k8s/README.md

 **Note:** Make sure you substitute &lt;SM_URL&gt; with the Service Manager url, &lt;USER&gt; and &lt;PASSWORD&gt; with the credentials for the Service Manager.
 The credentials can be obtained when registering the cluster in Service Manager.

 To use your own images you can set `image.repository`, `image.tag` and `image.pullPolicy` to the helm install command.
+In case your image is pulled from a private repository, you can use
+`image.pullsecret` to name a secret containing the credentials.
 ## Configuration

 The following table lists the configurable parameters of the service broker proxy for K8S chart and their default values.